raeedcho/s1-kinematics/README.md

 - System Identification Toolbox                         Version 9.10        (R2019a)
 - Text Analytics Toolbox                                Version 1.3         (R2019a)
 - Wavelet Toolbox                                       Version 5.2         (R2019a)

-## Execution instructions

-The main scripts used to generate the figures from the behavioral and neural data (found [here](https://doi.org/10.5061/dryad.nk98sf7q7)) are `plotRFMaps.m`, `twoworkspace_analysis.m`, and `actpas_analysis.m`.

-Before running the main analysis scripts, add `lib/` and all its subdirectories to the MATLAB path.
-Download the data to disk and modify the `dataroot` at the top of the scripts to point to the unzipped data directory.
-Then simply run the scripts.
-Note that because these scripts use extensive cross-validation, the analysis will take a long time to run.